ayman-ezzeldin/ayman-ezzeldin/README.md

 # Hi, I'm Ayman Mohamed Ezzeldin💚

 I'm a passionate front-end developer specializing in building responsive, dynamic websites and web applications.
-Currently, I’m pursuing my degree in Computer Science and Engineering at Zagazig University and leading the front-end track at Google Developer Student Clubs (DSC).
+Currently, I’m pursuing my degree in Computer and Systems Engineering at Zagazig University and leading the front-end track at Google Developer Student Clubs (DSC).

 ## 🚀 About Me